-All companies importing goods into the U.S. are subject to audit - no matter their size, scope of business or resident or non-resident importer.
-Therefore it?s important to know what U.S. Customs and Border Protection (CBP) looks at when determining who to audit.
+All companies importing goods into the U.S. are subject to audit - no matter their size, scope of business, resident or non-resident importer.
+Therefore it is important to know what U.S. Customs and Border Protection (CBP) looks at when determining who to audit.

 CBP utilizes a strategically layered risk management approach based on the potential impact of non-compliance in order to better focus on those areas of importing which may cause significant revenue loss, harm to the U.S. economy, or threaten the health and safety of the American people.